RPA-US/ubgi/README.md

 ## Demo

+> The demo video is at

+> The case study is located in the ugbi project root (bpm_24_case_study.zip)

+> Note: To use the app, please access the registration page and create a new user.
+After authentication, the app will unlock the private pages.
 > Create a new user on the **registration page** or executing in the terminal "python manage.py createsuperuser".

 > Recommendation -> User:demo;Password:demoBPM2024

-> The demo video is at

 <br />